rdustinb/WrenchAndGear/utilities/ups/README.md

 snmpwalk -v2c -c <server community> <server IP> .1.3.6.1.4.1.44738.6
 ```

-The response is now limited to only 8 fields, much more manageable!
+The response is now limited to only seven fields, much more manageable!

 ```text
 SNMPv2-SMI::enterprises.44738.6.1.1.1.1 = INTEGER: 1